-Eligible applicants can include a person, entity or program within the State of Georgia that provides care, rehabilitative services, residential housing, health services, and social services, and are devoted to the awareness and prevention of sexual exploitation of children.
+Eligible applicants can include a person, entity or program within the State of Georgia that provides care, rehabilitative services, residential housing, health services, and social services, and are devoted to awareness and prevention of becoming a sexually exploited child.

-Where applicable, applicant agencies should be eligible or certified to receive Local Victim Assistance (LVAP 5%) funds and be certified to provide trauma-informed services to trafficking victims by CJCC.
+Where applicable, applicant agencies should be certified and eligible to receive Local Victim Assistance (LVAP 5%) funds and be certified to provide trauma-informed services to trafficking victims by CJCC.
 Agencies without certification may apply for funding; however, if funding is awarded, the agency will have to complete certification requirements prior to disbursement of awarded funds.
 For further details, see Appendix B.